department-of-vet-pathology-unizg/tutorials/README.md

 There are two main resources that we recommend:
 1. As the **main resource** for learning Python we recommend **part I** of the **book [Python Crash Course](https://www.amazon.com/Python-Crash-Course-2nd-Edition/dp/1593279280)**.
 This book doesn't assume any prior programming experience.
-2. If you prefer video lessons, you can start by watching [this youtube tutorial](https://www.youtube.com/watch?v=rfscVS0vtbw).
+2. If you prefer video lessons, you can watch [this youtube tutorial](https://www.youtube.com/watch?v=rfscVS0vtbw).
 It explains all the basics you need to know in only 4 hours.

 ### How to Learn